 In 2010, the Company and Black Stone Management Services, LLC ("Black Stone") formed PWS whereby 1,000,000 membership units were issued, the Company acquired 60% (600,000) of the membership units in PWS and Black Stone acquired 40% (400,000) of the membership units in PWS, respectively.
 Fortunato Villamagna, who serves as President of our subsidiary PWS, is a managing member and Chairman of Black Stone.
-In June 2012, the Company and Blackstone each allocated 10% of their respective membership units in PWS to two individuals, Mr. J. John Combs III, a shareholder and CEO/President of the Company and Mr. Michael Cardillo, a shareholder of the Company and President of a REGS.
+In June 2012, the Company and Blackstone each allocated 10% of their respective membership units in PWS to two individuals, Mr. J. John Combs III, a shareholder and CEO/President of the Company and Mr. Michael Cardillo, a shareholder of the Company and President of REGS.
 There was no value to the units at the time of the allocation.
-In 2013, Black Stone sold 10% of its membership units to a third party receiving 875,000 shares of common stock of the Company and other equity interests.
-As of December 31, 2017 and 2016 the Company owns 54% of the membership units, Black Stone owns 26% of the membership units, a third party owns 10% of the membership units and two related party individuals, noted above, each own 5% each of the membership units.
+In 2013, Black Stone sold 10% of its membership units reverting 875,000 shares of common stock of the Company and other equity interests.
+This agreement was reversed in 2016 with the 10% of PWS membership units reverting back to Black Stone.
+As of December 31, 2018 and 2017 the Company owns 54% of the membership units, Black Stone owns 36% of the membership units and two related party individuals, noted above, each own 5% each of the membership units.

 In March 2012, the Company entered into an Irrevocable License & Royalty Agreement with PWS that grants PWS an irrevocable world-wide license to the IP in exchange for a 5% royalty on all revenues from PWS and its affiliates.
 The term commenced as of the date of that Agreement and will continue for a period not to exceed the life of the patent or patents filed by the Company.
 PWS may sub license the IP and any revenue derived from sub licensing shall be included in the calculation of Gross Revenue for purposes of determining royalty payments due the Company.
 Royalty payments are due 30 days after the end of each calendar quarter.
-PWS generated revenues of approximately \$161,500 for the year ended December 31, 2017 and \$156,500 revenue for the year ended December 31, 2016; as such, royalties of \$25,300 and \$17,225 were due for 2017 and 2016, respectively.
+PWS generated licensing and unit sales revenues of approximately \$134,800 and \$1,539,800 for the years ended December 31, 2018 and 2017, respectively, as such, royalties of \$120,300 and \$113,600 were due at December 31, 2018 and 2017, respectively.